Baba Dochia: Babele myth

 Dochia is sometimes depicted as a proud woman who teases the month of March, who in return gets its revenge by taking some days from February.

 Legend of Dochia and Trajan

 In other sources, Dochia was the daughter (or sister) of Decebalus, King of the Dacians.
 When the Roman Emperor Trajan was conquering part of the Dacian territory, Dochia seeks refuge in the Carpathian Mountains in order to avoid marrying him.
 She disguises herself as a shepherd and her people as a herd.
-When she realizes that there is no escape she asks the supreme Dacian god Zamolxes to turn her and her herd into stone, thus becoming Babele.
+When she realizes that there is no escape, she asks the supreme Dacian god Zamolxes to turn her and her herd into stone, thus becoming Babele, a rock formation in the Bucegi Mountains.